yuhuanq/2584/README.md

 Text based interface only at the moment.

+## Compiling and running

 Tested and built with OCaml 4.03.
+Support for Unix systems only.

 `make`

 `./main.byte`

+`hjkl` to move left,down,up,right respectively

+`r` to restart with a fresh board